 Rutger published: Illinois Governor Defends Trans Youth and Criticizes Trump

-“The Trump administration and his Republican allies in Congress are trying to reverse every victory this community has achieved over the past 50 years,” Pritzker stated.
-“Today, it's about drag queens reading stories and transgender individuals serving our country in the military.
-But make no mistake, tomorrow it could be your marriage certificate or your employment they target.”
+He laid it out, "The Trump administration, along with his allies in Congress, are trying hard, really hard, actually, reverse every victory this community has achieved over these many years,” Pritzker stated.
+“Today, it's about drag queens reading stories and transgender people serving in our military.
+But let's be honest, tomorrow they might come after your marriage certificate or your job.”

-The Human Rights Campaign dinner in Los Angeles not only highlighted the ongoing struggle for LGBTQ+ rights but also celebrated the resilience and strength of the community.
-Leaders like Governor Pritzker and voices like Janelle Monáe play a pivotal role in shaping a future where everyone can live authentically and free from fear.
+The Human Rights Campaign dinner wasn't just reminder struggle still very real - it celebrated community's enduring resilience.
+Leaders like Governor Pritzker and voices like Janelle Monáe are pivotal shaping a future where everyone lives authentically without fear.

 Author